Think-iT-Labs/aws-patterns-edc/README.md

    - `companyy.postman_collection.json` (for the consumer connector)
 3. Each collection uses Postman variables to simplify configuration.
 Before sending requests, set the required variables (such as connector URLs) in the collection setting.

-By using these collections, you can easily test and interact with both connectors, register data assets, initiate data transfers, and validate the end-to-end data sharing process between Company X and Company Y.
+By using these collections, you can easily test and interact with both connectors, register data assets, initiate data transfers, and validate the end-to-end data sharing process between company X and Company Y.

 ####  Register the data asset to the provider’s connector by using Postman.

 An EDC connector data asset holds the id of the data and its location.
 In this case, the EDC connector data asset will point to the created object in the S3 bucket:

-* **Connector**: Company X
+* **Connector**: company X

 * **Request**:  Create Carbon Emissions Data Asset

 * **Collection** Variables:
-  * Update `COMPANY_X_CONNECTOR_URL` variable to the URL of the Company X connector.
+  * Update `COMPANY_X_CONNECTOR_URL` variable to the URL of the company X connector.
   * Update `ASSET_ID`.
 Choose a unique asset ID for the carbon emissions data asset (e.g. `carbon-emissions`).

-* **Request Body**: Update the request body with the S3 bucket that you created for the Company X.
+* **Request Body**: Update the request body with the S3 bucket that you created for the company X.

 ```json
 "dataAddress": {